userlandkernel/research-automation/README.md

 No need to know the tables or whatsoever, the script will figure these out.
 Usage is simple, provide a path to a SQLite3 database and the script will print it out nicely.

+## nano (GNU Nano)
+This directory contains syntax files for use with nano.
+Install them into /usr/share/nano/

 ## Special info
 On ARMv7 (32-bit) devices Apple has a JTAG interface that can be enabled through a boot arg (dcc=1) [See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L846)
 The boot arg is still present on ARM64 devices but will lead to a panic as it is unimplemented.
 [See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L173)